EPA’s Report on the Environment: Tracking National Trends Over Time

 The ability to monitor the state of my team is one of the truly gratifying aspects of baseball.
 Having a similar ability to assess and monitor trends when it comes to the environment is even a more gratifying aspect of meeting our mission here at EPA: to protect human health and the environment.

 Today, our scientists and engineers have reached a major milestone in that area with the release of the draft Report on the Environment 2014 (ROE 2014).
+The draft ROE 2014 is an interactive website, full of national-level environmental and health indicators that paint a picture of how our environment is changing.
+The draft released today is open for public comment and scientific peer review, part of the Agency’s commitment to public engagement, transparency, and rigorous scientific vetting.

 The views expressed here are intended to explain EPA policy.
 They do not change anyone's rights or obligations.
 You may share this post.
 However, please do not change the title or the content, or remove EPA’s identity as the author.
 If you do make substantive changes, please do not attribute the edited title or content to EPA or the author.